KLAUDIA ZANA / INTEGRATIVE NUTRITIONIST

 I help women build a healthier, more balanced relationship with food and their body.

-If diets, meal plans, and relying on willpower alone truly worked, you wouldn’t still feel stuck in the same exhausting cycle of yo-yo dieting, overeating, guilt, and starting over every Monday.
-What you need is not another diet or more self-control, but a new perspective, a more compassionate approach, and support from someone who understands the deeper reasons behind your struggles with food, weight, and body image.
+If diets, meal plans, and relying on willpower alone truly worked, you likely wouldn't be here now.
+Yet despite your best efforts, you may still find yourself stuck in the exhausting cycle of yo-yo dieting, emotional eating, weight struggles, guilt, and promising yourself that next Monday will be different.
+What you need is not another diet or more self-control, but a new perspective, a more compassionate approach, and support from someone who helps you understand why these struggles keep showing up in the first place.

 Maybe you relate to this...